Next Generation Launch Vehicle: Partial Reusability

-Modifications and partial reusability
+Propulsion technology

 SCE-200 (also referred as Semi-Cryogenic Engine-200) developed by Liquid Propulsion Systems Centre for LVM3 and Next Generation Launch Vehicle.

 The development of the SCE-200 engine was completed in 2017 and the tests were contracted to a Ukrainian manufacturer Yuzhmash.
 In September 2021, in a virtual event being conducted by ISRO, the presentation mentioned a fleet configuration of a family of five rockets capable of lifting from 4.9 tonnes to 16 tonnes to geostationary transfer orbit (GTO).
 The presentation mentioned the ongoing development of a new semi-cryogenic stage namely SC120 and an upgraded cryogenic stage namely C32.
 The configurations displayed more powerful engine stages; SC-400 semi-cryogenic stage, C27 cryogenic stage, and S-250 solid rocket boosters.

-In June 2023, ISRO revealed that the team working on the NGLV programme had already submitted a preliminary report on the rocket's details, manufacturing process, and approach toward development.
-The rocket is planned to be partially reusable along with its boosters.
-The development was expected to take another five to ten years.